d-bl/GroundForge/docs/help/Tiles.md

   The screenshots annotate these sections with dark green borders.
   Orange arcs indicate rows and columns that should be identical.
   Orange arrows indicate what to copy.
+  The first column of the left tile should equal the first column beyond the tile.
+  The first column before the left tile should equal the last column of the right tile.
+  The first row of the tiles should equal the first row beyond the tiles.
 * Initialize the stitches with `-`, `cttct`, `-`.
   * The `cttct` keeps all pairs parallel in a zig-zagging way.
     Toggling the color of some of the pairs might give a clue where to trim the lace.